When are winter tires or chains right for you? Good question – glad you asked.

 - Does this Affect Everyone?

-[Please note: this blog post was originally published in 2013, and revised in 2018 to reflect new winter tire and chain regulations]
+[Please note: this blog post was originally published in 2013, and revised in 2021 to reflect the latest winter tire and chain regulations]

 *The law applies to tires on the main drive axle.
 However, it is recommended drivers use four matching winter tires.